ZhongtianD/PHSX815_Week5/README.md

 Homework 6

-Numerical_Integration.py computes the numerical integration of a normal distribution between -1 σ to +1 σ.
+Numerical_Integration.py computes the numerical integration of a normal distribution between -1 σ to +1 σ. (or a σ to b σ)

 At 10 evaluation of the function, Trapezoidal integration error is 0.0016.